Psychologies Workshop: Dr Marlene Wasserman aka Dr Eve on Sexuality

 3. Intimate with Interdependence

-What I really like about Dr Eve is how she can put people at easy when it comes to this subject matter, which is often so ridiculously complicated by society.
-There was so many excellent visuals in Dr Eve’s presentation, I would highly recommend anyone who has the opportunity of hearing her speak do so.
+What I really like about Dr Eve is how she can put people at ease when it comes to this subject matter, which is often so ridiculously complicated by society.
+There were so many excellent visuals in Dr Eve’s presentation, I would highly recommend anyone who has the opportunity of hearing her speak do so.
 You won’t regret it.
-Her new book, The Pillowbook, was on sale and I didn’t hesitate buying a copy and asking her to sign it for me.
-The message is truly encouraging for me because she thanked me in turn for my contributions with my online dating research.
+Her new book, The Pillowbook, was on sale, and I didn’t hesitate to buy a copy and ask her to sign it for me.
+The message is truly encouraging for me because she thanked me in turn for my contributions to my online dating research.
 You can expect a review of it shortly.
 I must conclude with a recommendation of my two favourite books on sex and sexuality: